-Because the US government issues its own currency, it can’t “run out of money” or go bankrupt.
-That means “We the People” can — and should — spend what we need to spend on what we want and need without worrying about “how to pay for it.”
-We just pay for things by issuing money as our Congress instructs.
+- Because the US government issues its own currency, it can’t “run out of money” or go bankrupt.
+That means “We the People” can — and should — allocate the resources, including the funds we need, on what we as a society want and need without worrying about “how to pay for it.”

-Academics and economists explain how this works.
-They call their explanation “Modern Monetary Theory” (MMT), but their explanations can get complicated and can seem counterintuitive.
-This site tries to bridge the gap between the complicated explanations and what the public needs to know.
+Academics and economists describe how this works.
+They call their description “Modern Monetary Theory” (MMT), but their explanations and their findings represent a paradigm shift from the orthodoxy we have been taught.
+This site compiles links to research, proposals, explainers and commentary, text, graphics, video and audio files that bridge the gap between the complicated explanations and what the public needs to know.
+The basics are straightforward and appeal greatly to common sense.

-For a brief introduction and explanation of MMT, read Congress can give every American a pony (if it breeds enough ponies), by Stephanie Kelton, in the LA Times, 9/29/2017.
+For a brief introduction and explanation of MMT, you might start with Congress can give every American a pony (if it breeds enough ponies), by Stephanie Kelton, in the LA Times, 9/29/2017.
 From her op-ed:

 “What if it turned out that the government really could give everyone a pony — and a chicken and car?
 That is, so long as we could breed enough ponies and chickens and manufacture enough cars.
 The cars and the food have to come from somewhere; the money is conjured out of thin air, more or less.